helloliamtwomey/DA_Project1/README.md

 How did the stringency of the measures enforced by the Government impact the spread of COVID-19 pre vaccination measures?

-How effective was the deployment of vaccinations in influencing COVID-19 case numbers and deaths?
+How did the availability of vaccinations influence the trends in COVID-19 case numbers and deaths